If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 It’s time to train your brain with gratification.

 Every time you sit down to study, give yourself a treat.
-Whatever floats your particular boat: whether it’s chocolate, gummy bears, or your favorite TV show.
-Naked and Afraid anyone?
-Once you've studied at least 10-15 minutes (of Brainscape flashcards :), give yourself the treat.
+Whatever floats your particular boat: whether it’s chocolate or chips or coffee.
+Once you've studied at least 10-15 minutes, give yourself the treat.

 Pretty soon, your brain will start to look forward to your study sessions, because you’ll have connected the positive experience (the treat) with studying.

 Congratulations!
-You have created a neural connection in your brain to tie studying together with gummy bears.
-Science has been achieved.
+You have created a neural connection in your brain to tie studying together with the substance of your choice.
+You Pavlov'd yourself.

 So when should you study?
 Are you a morning lark or a night owl?